-In the event that Jumbo discovers a breach of this Policy by an Employee, that Employee may be subjected to disciplinary action up to and including the termination of their employment or engagement.
+In the event that the Company discovers a breach of this Policy by an Employee, that Employee may be subjected to disciplinary action up to and including the termination of their employment or engagement.

-9. Review
+11. Review

 This Policy will be periodically reviewed to check that it is operating effectively and whether any changes are required.